root-project/web/manual/trees/index.md

 A tree consists of a list of independent columns, called branches.
 A branch can contain values of any fundamental type, C++ objects known to ROOT's type system, or collections of those.
 Branches are represented by {% include ref class="TBranch" %} and its derived classes.

-While `TBranch` represent structure, objects inheriting from {% include ref class="TLeaf" %} contain the actual data.
+While `TBranch` represent structure, objects inheriting from {% include ref class="TLeaf" %} give access to the actual data.
-Originally, any columnar data was contained in a `TLeaf`; these days, some of the `TBranch`-derived classes contain data themselves, such as {% include ref class="TBranchElement" %}.
+Originally, any columnar data was accessible through a `TLeaf`; these days, some of the `TBranch`-derived classes provide data access themselves, such as {% include ref class="TBranchElement" %}.

+### Baskets, clusters and the tree header

+Every branch or leaf stores the data for its entries in buffers of a size that can be specified during branch creation (default: 32000 bytes).
+Once the buffer is full, it gets compressed; the compressed buffer is called _basket_.
+These baskets are written into the ROOT file.
+Branches with more data per tree entry will fill more baskets than branches with less data per tree entry.
+Conversely, baskets can hold many tree entries if their branch stores only a few bytes per tree entry.
+This means that generally, all baskets - also of different branches - will contain data of different tree entry ranges.

+To allow more efficient pre-fetching and better chunking of tree data stored in ROOT files, TTree groups baskets into clusters, for a defined range of tree entry indices.
+Trees will close baskets that are not yet full when reaching the tree entry at a cluster boundary.

+TTree finds the baskets for a given entry for a given branch by means of a header stored to file.
+This header also contains other auxilliary metadata.
+When reading a `TTree` object, only this header is actually deserialized, until the tree's entries are loaded.
+Multiple updates of these headers can often be found in files (`treename;1`, `treename;2` etc, called cycles, see → [I/O]({{ '/manual/io' | relative_url }})).
+Only the last one (also accessible as `treename`) knows about all written baskets.

 ### `TNtuple`, the high-performance spread-sheet